Toggle navigation

 About Loving Your Black Neighbor as Yourself

-• Stand Up: use our voices and influence to stand up
+Stand Up: use your voice and influence to advocate

-• God’s-gifts: allow God’s resources to flow through us to our Black Neighbor
+God’s Gifts: allow God’s resources to flow through you

-Through guided readings, prayers, and heart checks, Griffin equips us to undergo a spiritual and relational transformation that grows a deeper love for our Black Neighbors and ourselves.
+Through guided readings, prayers, and heart checks, you’ll undergo a spiritual and relational transformation that grows a deeper love for your Black Neighbor and yourself.
+Are you ready to answer Jesus’s call?

 About Chanté Griffin

-Journalist and natural hair advocate Chanté Griffin’s socially conscious work centers the intersection of race, culture, and faith.
-She’s a contributing writer for The Washington Post, Faithfully Magazine, and L.A.
-Parent.
-Her articles, essays, and interviews have appeared in more than fifty publications including HuffPost, Los Angeles Times, Ebony, Good Housekeeping, and Parents.
-In her free time, Chanté enjoys raking up late fees at her local public library, pretending she’s a cast member on Dancing with the Stars, and living her best Black life.
+Journalist and natural hair advocate Chanté Griffin’s socially conscious work focuses on the intersection of race, culture, and faith.
+She’s a contributing writer for The Washington Post and Faithfully Magazine.
+Her articles, essays, and interviews have appeared in leading publications, including HuffPost, Los Angeles Times, EBONY, Good Housekeeping, and Parents.
+An emerging thought leader on race, Chanté is interviewed regularly and frequently cited in magazines, newspapers, and podcasts.

 Product Details